lubianat/what_is_a_cell_type/README.md

 A somewhat niche review focusing on interneurons, but provides insights into the larger classification of cell types.
 Provides a summarizing standpoint stating that they*the large diversity in interneuron classes may originate from a handful of cardinal cell types* (...) *with specific ground states.*.
 I like the wording of *cardinal classes*, as it is precisely vague in stating that these classes are important, even in absolute, developmentally-determined nature.
 They bring the interesting perspective of a core parts-list of neurons, that is somewhat malleable and can be employed in different contexts.
 Or, as they say, *a limited set of building blocks to create enormous diversity circuits*.
 They introduce 4 main different criteria combined to classify interneurons: morphology, connectivity pattern, markers, and "intrinsic properties" (firing patterns, I suppose).
 They also consider in detail the development of interneurons from *discrete proliferative regions*

+## 2013

+### Oestreich KJ, Weinmann AS.
+Master regulators or lineage-specifying?
+Changing views on CD4+ T cell transcription factors.
+Nature reviews Immunology.
+2012 Nov;12(11):799-804.

+Though somewhat niche for immune cells, Oestreich and Weinmann bring up general insights on the role of single, master transcription factors in the development and maintenance of cell identities.
+They challenge the "simplified paradigm of the master regulator (...) the premise that each developmental cell type is defined by a critical transcription factor (...) both required and sufficient for programming an individual cell fate. " By doing so, they also make explicit the master regulator paradigm and revalidate that in some circumstances, such as maintenance of CD4+ T cells by ZBTB7B, the system holds nicely.
+The core point of the article, however, is to defend a "new model, termed 'lineage-specifying' (... where) the co-expression of the lineage-specifying transcription factors can tip the scales to variable levels, causing intermediate phenotypes (X′ and Y′) in addition to the phenotypes that were previously viewed as end-point lineages (X and Y)"

 # 2000's